collective/collective.awstats/README.rst

 An awstats object can be placed anywhere in the portal.
 You have to be Manager to do that.

-The ability to create more than one awstats objects gives you beyond the features of the awstatsManagementTool makes the permission management more fine-grained.

 On Each Awstats object you can specify which parts are displayed and each one has its own custom parts.

 Custom Parts
 ============